5jt/dyalog-cookbook/manuscript/11-Providing-help.md

 into a single component file (DCF) containing the HTML generated from the Markdown, plus some more pieces of information.

 It’s more than just converting Markdown to HTML.
-For example, the words of all the pages are extracted, ‘dead’ words like _and_, _then_, _it_, etc. are removed (because searching for them does not make too much sense) and the index, together with pointers to the pages they apear on, are saved in a component.
+For example, the words of all the pages are extracted, ‘dead’ words like _and_, _then_, _it_, etc. are removed (because searching for them does not make too much sense) and the index, together with pointers to the pages they appear on, are saved in a component.

 This allows `Markdown2Help` to provide a very fast Search function.
-Actually the list is saved in two forms, ‘as is’ and with all words lowercased to speed up any case-insensitive search operations.
+The list is actually saved in two forms, ‘as is’ and with all words lowercased to speed up any case-insensitive search operations.

 Without specifying a particular folder, `Markdown2Help` would create a temporary folder and compile into that folder.
 It is better to define a permanent location, which avoids having the Help system compile the Markdown into HTML whenever it is called.